 As a nation, we are living through a very scary time.
-And while that may be the understatement of the century, there is are particular demographics that are under attack right now.
+And while that may be the understatement of the century, there are particular demographics under attack right now.

 In order to protect our students, their families, and the many others who need allyship during these unsafe times, we need to take certain precautions.
-Here are 5 ways to support and protect undocumented folks around you.
+Here are five ways to support and protect undocumented folks in your community.

 It is important to be very vigilant with the words you use when referring to the undocumented community.
-Words like “Illegal”, “alien” or generalizing immigrants to just a specific ethnicity or race, is dangerous and irresponsible.
-We must use correct terminology such as “undocumented” and “naturalized citizen” in conversations.
+Words like “illegal” and “alien,” as well as generalizing immigrants as a specific ethnicity or race, are dangerous and irresponsible.
+We must use correct terminology, such as “undocumented” and “naturalized citizen,” in conversations.
 By doing so, we normalize these phrases, and in turn humanize these communities.

 More Radical Reads: 6 Ways to Love Yourself When You’re Undocumented in the U.S.A.

-Tell them you love them and that they are heard.
+Tell undocumented folks you love them and they are heard

-Allyship looks different on everyone, for those who need it and for those who are offering their allyship.
-It is important to communicate with your loved ones who are undocumented, and really find out what they need and what you can do for them.
-This issue at hand affects all of us, undocumented and documented alike, and needs to be taken into effect, because absolutely no one is ever illegal.
+Allyship looks different for everyone, both for those who need it and for those offering their allyship.
+It is important to communicate with your loved ones who are undocumented and really find out what they need and what you can do for them.
+This issue affects all of us, undocumented and documented alike.
+Absolutely no one is ever illegal.

-[Feature Image: The photo of tewo people standing outside.
+[Feature Image: A photo of two people standing outside.
 The person on the left is looking toward the upper left.
 They are holding a child who is wearing a dark hat and a dark blue shirt.
 Source: Peter M.]